NestorRescigno/software-engineering--reference-architecture--workflow-1/terraform/modules/basic/aws-ec2-security/README.md

 Source          | Protocol      | Port range    | comments      |
 --------------- | ------------- | ------------- | ------------- |
 The ID of the security group   | ALL           |  ALL         | Allow outbound traffic to other instances assigned to this security group.

+## IAM
+create iam profiles for connection to ssm services and instances